Houston Alternative Art: 2000s

 Located in Houston's East End at Harrisburg Boulevard and Cesar Chavez Street, the nonprofit artist-run exhibition and studio space BOX 13 was founded by Elaine Bradford, Woody Golden, Michael Henderson, Young-Min Kang, Kathy Kelley, Teresa O’Connor, Whitney Riley, and Mat Wolff.
-The space today offers affordable studios for emerging and established artists, with two roomy exhibition galleries, a window gallery for installations, and an outdoor performance and exhibition space.
+The space today offers studios for emerging and established artists, with two exhibition galleries, a window gallery for installations, and an outdoor performance and exhibition space.